Chaotic dynamics in a single excitation subspace: deviations from the ETH via long time correlations: Introduction

-We will see that for given realistic initial states and observables a single conserved quantity has a profound effect on dynamics, causing a departure from the expected behaviors implied by the ETH, {\it even in the case of non-integrable system}.
-This departure happens in three key ways: i) fluctuations from equilibrium, ii) ergodicity, iii) scrambling of quantum information.
+We will see that for given realistic initial states and observables a single conserved quantity has a profound effect on dynamics, causing a departure from the expected behaviours implied by the ETH, {\it even in the case of non-integrable systems}.
+We study this departure in three key ways: i) fluctuations from equilibrium, ii) behaviour of two-time correlation functions, iii) scrambling of quantum information.
 We further study the time-dependence of observables after a quantum quench - a topic which has seen significant recent interest \cite{Malabarba2014, Garcia-Pintos2017, Reimann2016, Nation2019, Borgonovi2019, Dabelow2019, Alhambra2019}.
 We obtain an explicit form for the time-dependence in terms of the survival probability of the initial state.

+We stress that our claim is not that the introduction of a symmetry in generic closed systems violates the ETH.
+In fact, the ETH can be seen to still hold in each symmetry sector.
+Our findings indicate that the symmetry introduces a set of initial states, that happen to be common in many physical systems, that themselves have behaviour that deviates from the ETH prediction in the three ways described above.

+We further note that the OTOC has been previously understood as a witness of quantum phase transitions: in Ref. \cite{Dag2019} the long-time value of the OTOC was seen to probe quantum phase transitions in non-integrable quantum spin chain system.
+Here the authors observe that in one phase the OTOC is approximately described by its ground state contribution at long times, as contributions by excited states are suppressed.
+Indeed, in the following we observe a phenomenologically similar mechanism, where contributions to the long-time OTOC are suppressed by the choice of observable and initial state.

 This article is arranged as follows.
 First, we review some generic properties of non-integrable systems implied by the ETH, that are to be studied later in the presence of conservation law.
-We then outline a very simple case where such generic properties can be seen to differ from the ETH prediction, giving an intuition for the main physical mechanism behind non-ergodic thermalization.
+We then outline a very simple case where such generic properties can be seen to differ from the ETH prediction, giving an intuition for the main physical mechanism behind the deviation.
 We then apply this approach to more general observables, and show that it leads to a scaling of time fluctuations that violates the ETH prediction.
 We then use the same approach developed for long-time fluctuations to understand both the equilibration in time of observables, and the scrambling of quantum information.
 Throughout, we present exact diagonalization calculations to demonstrate our analytical arguments.